 With housing prices falling, I thought this would be a great time to list the many online tools you can use to watch your home’s value fall.
 Of course, the most recognized option here is Zillow.com, but there are several alternatives, many of which in my experience provide a more accurate value than Zillow.
 In addition to the list that follows, I’ve run through each appraisal website my childhood home in Ohio (Go, Buckeyes!).
 It is a 4 bedroom, 1.5 bath single family home.
 I am reasonably confident that the home is worth about $150,000.
 Let’s see how each appraisal website valued the home:

-- Real Estate ABC is a great alternative to Zillow and, I believe, provides much more accurate home values.
+2. Real Estate ABC is an alternative to Zillow and, I believe, provides much more accurate home values.
 One cool feature it offers is a list of potentially comparable homes that you can select from to be included in the valuation.
 The idea is that you know best which homes in your neighborhood are true comparables to your home, and Real Estate ABC gives you the option to select those homes and exclude the others.
 (Value: $149,000)

 In addition to the above options, there are websites that either charge a fee for the online appraisal or require you to enter contact information that will be sent to a local real estate professional.
 I didn’t try any of these, but here they are: